 When I weld two stainless steel plates with argon arc welding, the first burn is normal.
-Because there are some small holes, so I proceed the second welding, but there are bubbles, I want to ask you what is the reason, thank you!
+Because there are some small holes, so I proceed with the second welding, but there are bubbles, I want to ask you what is the reason, thank you!

 For the first time welding, there are some small bubbles, so I do some patch welding, but the bubbles were bigger and could not be welded well.
 The stainless steel thickness is 0.6mm and the material is 201 stainless steel.
-Could you please give me a good answer for this?
+Could you please give me a good answer to this?

 A: There may have the following reasons:

 - The welding seam is not clean.
 There have some oil, water, etc.